The Crafts College, Denmark

 Fonden for Håndværkskollegier

 We need skilled artisans to pave the way for sustainable solutions that respond to future challenges.
-With community and education at its core, the new craft college in Herning will be a living textbook in crafts disciplines.
+With community and education at its core, the new crafts college in Herning will be a living textbook in crafts disciplines.
 It will illustrate how a powerful synergy of architecture and craftmanship can form functional and beautiful designs, built for longevity.
 Resting under a large, wooden elliptical roof, the college defines a simple, yet characterful gesture in the flat heathland.

 The building is designed to withstand use and change for many years to come.
-Attention is given to sustainable, robust, and reliable materials which are rooted in different craft traditions – carpentry, masonry, plumbing, and paving.
+Attention is given to natural, robust, and reliable materials which are rooted in different crafts traditions – carpentry, masonry, plumbing, and paving.
 The overall design comprises of a timber construction with the wood left exposed, creating beautiful warm surfaces.
 Other materials include recycled bricks and slate which has been used in Denmark since the 16th century and proven its unsurpassed durability.

 A living learning community

-The craft college will play an important role in developing the next generations of artisans in Denmark.
-With its elliptical structure, the design emphasis the strong community between the different craft traditions and aims at strengthening knowledge sharing and collaboration between them.
+The crafts college will play an important role in developing the next generations of artisans in Denmark.
+With its elliptical structure, the design emphasis the strong community between the different crafts traditions and aims at strengthening knowledge sharing and collaboration between them.
 Common areas, workshops, and private spaces are naturally connected in a hierarchy going from the shared functions in the centre to the more private in the periphery.
 Workshops and common facilities are placed side by side facing the inner circular courtyard.
 Studio flats are placed in the outer perimeter, each with their own terrace.

-The college is connected to the surrounding city and landscape through four large openings with the inner circular courtyard creating a new shared gathering place, contributing with new life and inspiration for everyone.
+The college is connected to the surrounding city and landscape through four large openings with the inner circular courtyard creating a new shared gathering place, contributing with new life and inspiration for everyone passing through.
 The slope of the roof briefly shades parts of the courtyard.
 A large wooden bench is placed in the centre where it is bathed in sunlight from sunrise to sunset and forms a meeting place, protected from the wind.
 The inner part of the roof collects rainwater and leads it from the roof to an open rainwater basin in a controlled waterfall.